renderyourworld/Helios-VFX/README.md

 ## Overview

-Helios provides base images for multiple key Linux distributions, optimized to be as small as possible to reduce pull times, minimize attach surface and reduce data transfer costs.
+Helios provides base images for multiple key Linux distributions, optimized to be as small as possible to reduce pull times, minimize attack surface and reduce data transfer costs.
 These images are designed to be lightweight, efficient, and ready for use in various environments such as Docker, Kubernetes, and more.
 Some key points about Helios:

 - **Base Images**: Helios containers are meant to be used as a base image for Kasm compatible deployments.